ameinias/EphemeraldUnity/README.md

 ## Installation

 Download the `Source` directory from this repository and drop it into your Unity project's `Assets` folder.
+Alternatively you can download the `Sample Project` in this repository and arrive at the same point.

 ## Usage